 Availability calendars (also referred to as booking engines) are an absolute must for today's travellers.
 They are often included with property management systems, although there may be an extra charge.
-An example of an availability calendar can be found on the Hillsdale House website.

 HELPFUL TIPS:

 - Manage room availability - Allow guests to book online through your website - Permit operators to use the calendar as their reservation book - Send email confirmations to guests - Provide inventory to third-party online companies (must be manually loaded) - Be cautious in accepting sameday bookings from online partners to manage your inventory and avoid overbookings - Keep your inventory up to date to eliminate double bookings.
 Make sure you enter any manual or phone reservations quickly